The Gala! Helping Earthdance Thrive.

 Housing Options

 The Gratitude Lodge (a.k.a. the Earthdance dorm) is the main lodging facility, connected to the Farmhouse by a short wooded trail.
-The lodge includes large and small rooms featuring dormitory-style bunks and beds (twin & queen size) and is included in the base Jam cost.
+The lodge includes large and small rooms featuring dormitory-style bunks and beds (twin & queen size) and is included in the base cost.
 Beds are available on a first come basis.

-Commuter Health Care: We ask that you please use caution when commuting and limit, if possible, to just commuting to and from your home and Earthdance, staying away from large crowds to maintain the health and well being of the other Jam participants.
+Commuter Health Care: We ask that you please use caution when commuting and limit, if possible, to just commuting to and from your home and Earthdance, staying away from large crowds to maintain the health and well being of the other event participants.

 Nine Mountain is NOT available.